Kaasi Vaasi: Production

 This is the fourth cinema direction by Jayaprakash Sivagurunathan, who previously made the films: King Hunther (2011), Ko Mark No Mark (2014) and Paha Samath (2017).
 The film also marked the fourth screenplay by Giriraj Kaushalya.
 Cinematography co-handled by Thusitha Anuradha and Prabath Darshana with the assistance of Harshana Gunathilaka, Tharindu Sandaruwan, Kushan Pradeep and Suresh Subhasinghe.
 Ajith Ramanayake is the editor, Jayantha Abeyratne is the assistant director and Manoj Wickramasinghe is the art director.

 Color combination by Ananda Bandara, color planning assistantance by Madushan Rajapaksa and sound mixing by Aruna Priyantha Kaluarachchi.
 Jayantha Abeyratne is the chief assistant director, where Lahiru Sandaruwan is the second assistant director and Nuwan Buddhika Liyanawadu is the third assistant director.

 Art direction done by Manoj Wickramasinghe with the assistance of Dimuthu Priyajanaka, Saman Sri Narayana and Bandula Weerasekara.
 Wasana Bandara is the makeup artist where Sakush Rajapaksa, Chathuru Weerasekara provided assistance.
 Production management handled by Dhammika Gunasena with the assistance of Chamika Isuru.
 Dhammika Pathirana made still photography.
 Music director is Vihanga Muthuthanthri, where song composition by Achala Solomon and Sahan Ranwala.
-Lyrics penned by Achala Solomon and Giriraj Kaushalya, where Sajitha Anthony, Amandya Uthpali, Rodney Warnakula and Gaminda Priyaviraj ade background vocals.
+Lyrics penned by Achala Solomon and Giriraj Kaushalya, where Sajitha Anthony, Amandya Uthpali, Rodney Warnakula and Gaminda Priyaviraj made background vocals.